Auto Insurance For Seniors

 Senior Accidents, Injuries, and Fatalities

 While senior drivers may not drive as often or as many miles as younger drivers, they do tend to have higher rates of injuries and death based on their age.
-Accidents involving a senior may also lead to longer recovery times, more follow-up appointments, and a poorer prognosis over all.
+Accidents involving a senior may also lead to longer recovery times, more follow-up appointments, and a poorer prognosis overall.
+Seniors are considered high-risk drivers.

-- Over 5,500 older drivers are killed in accidents every year.
+- Over 5,500 elderly drivers are killed in accidents every year.

-- A total of 214,000 of senior drivers will be injured each year.
+- A total of 214,000 senior drivers will be injured each year.

 - The risk of having a fatal crash will increase at age 70 and will become highest at age 85 or older, regardless of the amount of driving.
-This is likely due to physical condition rather than anything else however.
+This is likely due to physical condition and slower reflexes rather than anything else.

-- Older drivers are at a nearly twenty percent higher risk of dying during or shortly after an accident.
+- Older drivers are at a nearly twenty percent higher risk of dying during or shortly after an accident, it is believed the risk is higher for a 70 year-old driver, or older.

 Some Senior Positives

-The news is not all bad however.
-Seniors tend to drive fewer miles and also tend to avoid the more dangerous hours of driving.
+However, the news is not all bad.
+A mature driver tends to drive fewer miles and also tends to avoid the more dangerous hours of driving.
 Most seniors also try to avoid driving in foul weather if they can avoid it.
 Nearly eighty percent do use their seatbelts, and a senior driver is less likely to have an alcohol-related crash.

 In some states, there is an automatic discount on insurance for those who have reached a certain age.
 In other states, the discount can only be applied if an approved driver’s course is successfully completed.
 There are other discounts that the senior driver might be qualified for, including:

-Remember, the more that you can do to ensure safe driving, the more you will save on your insurance.
-Your driving record is one of the main things that is reviewed when it is time to write a policy.
+Remember, the more that you can do to ensure safe driving, such as keeping a clean driving record, the more you will save on your insurance.
+Your driving record is one of the main things that is reviewed when it is time to write an auto insurance policy.

 Non-Standard Insurance Policies for Senior Drivers

-Some seniors worry that they are paying for car insurance that they do not really need.
+Some seniors worry that they are paying for more than the average car insurance, which they do not really need.
 There are other types of policies that take into consideration the way that they drive.
-Two options, usage based and mileage based, can help the senior driver save on insurance by having them only pay for insurance based on how and why they drive or by how much they drive.
+Two options, usage-based and mileage-based, can help the senior driver save on insurance by having them only pay for insurance based on how and why they drive or by how much they drive.

 In areas where usage-based insurance is available, you will be asked to use a monitor that will note average speed, braking, and other indicators to determine how safe you are as a driver.